markus-wa/cq/README.md

 ## Rationale

-While there are a few similar tools out there, such as jq, jet and babashka, these all have one or more reasons making them less suitable for certain command-line data processing tasks.
+While there are a few similar tools out there (such as jq, jet or babashka), cq tries to resolve some of their shortcomings such as having to learn custom query languages, lacking powerful data transformation libraries or quick and _easy_ (yes I said the e word) handling of many input and output formats.

 cq aims to: